Does This Sound Like You?

-You may have also found assertive communication uncomfortable to use due to cultural norms, gender norms, or social norms.
+You may have also found assertive communication uncomfortable to use due to cultural/social or gender norms.
 Cultures vary in how acceptable it is to communicate directly.
 You may not choose to use the same communication style in every situation.

 For example, while you might decide to express yourself more assertively in a salary negotiation at work, you might choose to be less assertive in communicating with your elderly relatives.

-When you find yourself wishing you were communicating more assertively, ask yourself what is challenging about being assertive to you personally or in the specific situation.
-If you think it would be helpful to be more assertive in your communication, see the following tips on increasing assertive communication.
+When you find yourself wishing you were communicating more assertively, ask yourself what is challenging about being assertive to you in the specific situation.

 - Start by identifying your thoughts, feelings, and wants.
-Think of what you want to communicate and how you want to phrase your message.
+Think of how you want to phrase your message.

 - Think about your non-verbal communication.
 Try to remain calm.
 Use a level tone and volume.
-Don't hesitate with you words.
 Face the person you are talking to and maintain some direct eye contact.

 - It is okay to say no. You do not have to explain or justify your reasons for saying no to a request.